 - Tuk-tuk – everywhere an easy and cheap way to make small circuits

-- Uber available in Colombo; other places we didn’t try
+- Uber available in Colombo; other places I didn’t try

 - Rent a motorbike – This the easier and best way to explore the island as it is easy and cheap.
 Most hotels have this “service”.

 A lot of options available; if you are flexible, you can find it as you travel.
-We preferred to have some spots booked in advance, to be sure to have the best deal (quality/price), and also not to lose time searching when we arrived.
+I preferred to have some spots booked in advance, to be sure to have the best deal (quality/price), and also not to lose time searching when I arrived.

 Phone and internet